rpicard/explore-flask/source/templates.rst

 -  I recommend that the structure of the *templates/* directory mirror the URL structure of the app.
 -  You should have a top-level *layout.html* in *myapp/templates* as well as one for each section of the site.
-The former extend the latter.
+The latter extend the former.
 -  Macros are like functions made-up of template code.
 -  Filters are functions made-up of Python code and used in templates.